Isaka Sawadogo

 Isaka Sawadogo (born 1966), sometimes credited as Issaka Sawadogo, is a Burkinabé actor.

+Career

 He is most noted for his performances in the Canadian film Diego Star, for which he received a Prix Jutra nomination for Best Actor at the 16th Jutra Awards in 2014, and the Dutch film The Paradise Suite, for which he won the Golden Calf for Best Actor at the 2016 Netherlands Film Festival.

 In 2020, he appeared in a supporting role in Philippe Lacôte's film Night of the Kings (La Nuit des rois).
-In 2021 he played the lead role in Jorge Camarotti's short film Ousmane.
+He has also starred in Ousmane (2021), Io Capitano (2023) and Time Out (2023).